ryanhou28/PyLSE_Workspace/README.md

     - Full Adder PyLSE: PyLSE/FA.py

 ## TODO:
-- Optimize the logic expression for the Full Adder to use less gates
+- Optimize the logic expression for the Full Adder to use less gates (currently uses 15 LA/FA cells), add inverse of outputs (sum_n, cout_n)
     - Can take a look at [examples/full_adder_xsfq.py](https://github.com/UCSBarchlab/PyLSE/blob/main/examples/full_adder_xsfq.py) in the PyLSE repo, which implements a Full Adder with less elements.